 How to submit if you can’t present live:

 Record your presentation via Zoom as if you were presenting live – this cannot exceed 7 minutes in length – if it does, we will cut the recording short.
 On the briefing document there will be clear instructions on how to submit your recording.
+This is due Saturday 15 May 9am AEST along with your online submission.

 It is highly recommended participants present live.
 If you are prerecording, you will miss out on a Q&A session with the jury and the opportunity to clarify elements of your proposal.